sdcityrobotics/sdcityrobotics.github.io/learning/web/site-structure.md

 Site structure

+- Local server does not update with changes to `_config.yml`

 ### \_includes
 This folder contains partial content or code to be *included* by other files.
 Currently this folder houses all of the Jekyll Bootstrap templating elements and theme HTML layouts.